Hymer: The Explorer Group

 The Explorer Group, a subsidiary of Hymer, is the United Kingdom's second largest manufacturer of caravans, based in Consett.
 The Explorer Group produces Elddis, Buccaneer, Compass and Xplore brands.

-Current
+Roadtrek

+In 2019, Rapido Group acquired Roadtrek from Erwin Hymer Group North America.
+Rapido Group's Roadtrek is in Kitchener, Ontario, Canada.
+The Roadtrek motorhome company was founded in 1980 by Jac Hanemaayer.
+Roadtrek Inc.'s headquarters is in Cambridge, Ontario, Canada.
+Rapido has specialized in building Class B Vans and also rebuilding Westfalia vans.

+Sales

 In financial year 2010/2011, Hymer Group turned over €792 million, with a workforce of 2,600 creating 14,243 motorhomes and 6,317 caravans.
 The Hymer Group operates from factories in: